 I like all sorts of things: Blythe dolls, hippie girls, owls, fairies, frogs, ballerinas, mermaids, genies, Alice in Wonderland, witches, pin-ups, cats, Boston terriers, flappers, pumpkins, ghosts, butterflies, paisleys, bright colors, whimsy, Victorian homes, and much, much more.
 These things that make me happy somehow manage to make their way into my paintings, so that you can enjoy them too! :)

 I started collecting Blythe dolls in 2000, when I happened upon an eBay auction for a vintage "changing-eye doll."
 The headline definitely caught my attention, so I decided to further investigate this intriguing doll.
 I loved it so much that I bought it!
 Thus began a new chapter in my life--Blythe mania!
 At the time the Blythe doll came out (1972) I was fifteen years old, and too "grown up" to shop for dolls.
 But boy, what I had been missing!

 Shortly after I started collecting Blythe dolls, I also began painting fantasy and folk art on canvas.
 One day, while deciding what to paint next, I thought, "Why not paint one of my Blythe dolls?
-I painted a portrait in oils on a 14- by 11-inch stretched canvas of my blonde Blythe doll wearing "Kozy Kape" fashion (11/2000), and she got several bids when I listed her on eBay I was pleasantly surprised when she got several bids!
+I painted a portrait in oils on a 14- by 11-inch stretched canvas of my blonde Blythe doll wearing "Kozy Kape" fashion (11/2000); when I listed her on eBay I was pleasantly surprised when she got several bids!
 Yay!
-From that moment on, my artist name was "Blonde Blythe."
+From that moment on, I was hooked; my artist name became "Blonde Blythe."
 A few weeks later, I was invited to appear in Barbie Bazaar magazine (July/August 2001) in the article, "Blythe: American Gothic."